kashaf12/url-shortener/apps/backend/README.md

 # URL Shortener Backend

-A NestJS API service for URL shortening with PostgreSQL database, part of the URL Shortener monorepo.
+A NestJS API service for URL shortening with Supabase PostgreSQL database, deployed on Render with automatic CI/CD.
+Part of the URL Shortener monorepo.

 ## Features

 - ✅ Fast URL shortening and redirection
 - ✅ Click tracking and analytics
 - ✅ Swagger API documentation
-- ✅ PostgreSQL with TypeORM
+- ✅ Supabase PostgreSQL with TypeORM
 - ✅ Jest testing framework
 - ✅ Input validation with Zod
 - ✅ Structured logging with Winston